-Each week on #HallOfFameThursday, Horse Network recognizes members of the Show Jumping Hall of Fame with an inductee’s plaque, historical photos and, on the first Thursday of every month, an article written by a Show Jumping Hall of Famer.
-This week, we recognize Frank Chapot’s history-making mount San Lucas, Show Jumping Hall of Fame Class of 1990.
-Foaled in 1955 […]
+Each week on #HallOfFameThursday, Horse Network recognizes members of the Show Jumping Hall of Fame with an inductee’s plaque, historical photos and, on the first Thursday of every month, an historic article on a major win by a Show Jumping Hall of Famer.
+This week, we pay tribute to Larry Langer, Show Jumping Hall of Fame class of 2011.
+Larry […]

 I have no hesitation wading into the deep waters of controversy in the fascinating sport of show jumping.
 This is especially true when it comes to horse and rider safety.
 Recently, I’ve been mulling over faults.
 Specifically, on whether there should be a limit on the number of faults a rider can have on course. […]